shahednasser/awesome-resources/CONTRIBUTING.md

 ## Resources Qualifications

+Resources have to be in the form of links.
 Allowed resources can be videos, articles, tutorials, or anything similar.
 It has to be helpful, whether as a tool to be used or as a source of information.

 Here are some rules to follow when adding a resource to make sure it qualifies: